October 20, 2019

 Private Connectivity at the Edge to Grow by Over 50 Percent Annually across EMEA

-Global market study shows companies are leveraging interconnection to compete in the digital economy, while ICT decision-makers feel that Finland’s importance as a gateway for data traffic will increase over next five years.
+Global market study and independent survey shows companies are leveraging interconnection to compete in the digital economy as data explosion gets further distributed at the edge

-HELSINKI, Finland – October 16, 2019 – The latest Global Interconnection Index (GXI), an annual market study published by Equinix, predicts private connectivity at the edge will grow by 51% compound annual growth rate (CAGR), and exceed a total bandwidth capacity of more than 13,300 Tbps, equivalent to 53 zettabytes of data exchanged annually.
+DUBAI, UAE – October 20, 2019 – The latest Global Interconnection Index (GXI), an annual market study published by Equinix, predicts private connectivity at the edge will grow by 51% compound annual growth rate (CAGR), and exceed a total bandwidth capacity of more than 13,300 Tbps, equivalent to 53 zettabytes of data exchanged annually.
 This is enough to support every person on earth simultaneously downloading a complete season of Game of Thrones in ultra-high definition resolution in less than a single day.

 The GXI market study finds interconnection bandwidth – the capacity for direct and private traffic exchange between key business partners – is an essential component to digital business and validates that to compete in the digital economy, companies must address growing data volumes and increasing data exchange velocity across a rising number of clouds and business ecosystems.
 In fact, according to a separate independent survey commissioned by Equinix of more than 2,450 global senior IT professionals, almost half (48%) of global IT decision-makers believe interconnection is a key facilitator of digital transformation.

 Strong data compliance regulations across EMEA are unlocking data exchange and growth of interconnection bandwidth in Healthcare & Life Sciences, Government & Education, and Business & Professional Services.
 This is leading Europe (51% CAGR) to overtake North America (46% CAGR) in the race to digital growth.
 Latin America is leading the charge with a 63% CAGR, with Asia-Pacific not far behind (56% CAGR).
-Complying with data protection regulation was also seen as the biggest priority to Finnish ICT leaders (68% of respondents), along with improving their organization’s cyber security and digitalizing their IT infrastructure.
+When asked about moving functions to the cloud, over three-quarters (76%) of UAE IT decision-makers think their organisation will move more functions to the cloud, hoping that the transition will occur in the next 12 months.
+Two-thirds (66%) of IT decision-makers plan on moving databases onto the cloud.

 The GXI Vol. 3 delivers insights by tracking, measuring and forecasting growth in interconnection bandwidth—the total capacity provisioned to privately and directly exchange traffic, with a diverse set of partners and providers, at distributed IT exchange points inside carrier-neutral colocation data centers.
 The GXI finds: